Mak Tumang: Personal life

-Mak Tumang was born as Mark Aldane Velasco Tumang in Pampanga, Philippines, he is the son of Mexico town mayor Teddy Tumang.
+Mak Tumang was born as Mark Aldane Velasco Tumang on November 10, 1986 in Pampanga, Philippines.
 He took up Theater Design and Production Design at De La Salle University-College of St. Benilde and studied a week-long couture embroidery course at Central Saint Martins.

 Fashion

 Background

 In interviews, Tumang shared that his interest in fashion started through his grandmother's skills in dressmaking, his voluntary design work in stage plays during high school, and experience in creating vestments for religious statues.

 In college, he was part of a theater group who introduced him and invited him to attend fashion events.
 Joining the Philippine Fashion Design Competition in 2007, he submitted an abaca dress as entry.
 In 2009, he won the Miss Earth Eco-Fashion Design Competition for coral reef-inspired, white abaca dress.

 His atelier is located in Mexico, Pampanga.

 Beauty pageant gowns

 Gray wore his dress called "Sinag" gown during the Binibining Pilipinas 2018 contest where she won Best in Long Gown special prize.

 Tumang became popular for the dresses he made for Catriona Gray for the Miss Universe 2018 pageant and that partly contributed to her success in the said contest.
 Voltaire Tayag of Rappler commented that the Mayon gown, the dress Gray wore during the evening gown contest, made him a household name.
 Another creation known as the Ibong Adarna gown, which Gray wore in the preliminary round, received media coverage and became popular on social media.

 After the pageant, Gray wore Tumang's sampaguita-inspired dress in her homecoming, "Perla Oriente" gown during a special event at Smart Araneta Coliseum, coral jumpsuit for her Manila press conference and "Alon" gown during a street parade held in Cubao.